alan-turing-institute/hut23-linear-algebra/exercises/axler-1b.md

 ### Solution

-It’s worth stating what we are being asked to prove! “$-v$” denotes “the additive inverse of $v$” (that's notation 1.27 in Axler).
+It’s worth stating what we are being asked to prove! $-v$ denotes “the additive inverse of $v$” (that's notation 1.27 in Axler).
 That is, given some vector $v$, the vector $-v$ is that vector such that
 $v + (-v) = \mathbf{0}$.
 (1.26 shows that there is only one such